matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 #### Tyk Dashboard License (Required)

 Tyk Dashboard License is required.
 It can be set up in `global.license.dashboard` or through secret `global.secrets.useSecretName`.
-The secret should contain a key called DashLicense.
+The secret should contain a key called *DashLicense*.

 ```yaml
 global: